Lee Elia: 1989–2012: Later roles

 After Dallas Green was appointed manager of the New York Yankees in 1989, Elia joined his coaching staff but was released by the team in August.
 He returned to the Phillies organization the following year as manager of the Clearwater Phillies of the Class A Florida State League.
 In his first season, he led the team to a 50–87 record, last in the West Division, before improving to 81–49 in his second year, winning a division title and playoff berth.
 After a bye, they swept the St. Lucie Mets 2–0 in the semifinals before losing to the West Palm Beach Expos in the finals.

 A promotion back to the Phillies' Triple-A affiliate followed in 1992, now the Scranton/Wilkes-Barre Red Barons of the International League.
 Elia led the team to an 84–58 record and the Eastern Division title.
 After defeating the Pawtucket Red Sox in the semifinals, the Red Barons lost the championship series to the Columbus Clippers.
 Elia was named IL Manager of the Year.

 In 1993, Elia joined Lou Piniella's Seattle Mariners staff as bench coach.
 He was later named hitting instructor and worked closely with Alex Rodriguez as he won a batting title in 1996.
 Elia remained with the team through 1997.
 He was named director of minor-league instruction for the Phillies for the 1999 season and served as bench coach for the 2000 Toronto Blue Jays.
-He returned to the Mariners in 2001 in a consulting role, spending two more years there.
+He returned to the Mariners for the 2001 season in a consulting role, spending two more years there.

 Elia was reunited with Piniella for three seasons as hitting coach for the Tampa Bay Devil Rays.
 He next spent a year as bench coach for the Baltimore Orioles before returning to Tampa Bay as a pro scout for 2007.
 He next became a Mariners consultant for one year, supporting manager John McLaren.
 Elia was named special assistant to general manager Ned Colletti of the Los Angeles Dodgers in 2009, and held the same role for Frank Wren of the Atlanta Braves two years later.
 He was a special assistant for player development with the Braves for the 2012 season.